nozavroni/collect/README.md

 # collect
 A really simple collections library for PHP5.6+

 For API docs, check out the docs folder.
-There auto-generated HTML API docs available in there.
+There are auto-generated HTML API docs available in there.
+They are also available on my website here: http://visinoni.net/nozavroni/collect/docs/api/